CourseChat/CivEng112/_modules/module-05.md

 ---
-title: Module 5 - Sustainability and Resilience
+title: Week 10, 11: Sustainability and Resilience
 ---
 Module 5 - Sustainability and Resilience